dlion/dryrun/_posts/2016-01-19-new-domain-new-blog.md

 ---
-title: "New domain, new blog"
+title: New domain, new blog
-description: "Ok, I bought a new domain name; my domain name, so I think it's right to make a new blog.
-From now I will post using only the english language to improve my knowledge about it and…"
+description: Ok, I bought a new domain name; my domain name, so I think it's right to make a new blog.
+From now I will post using only the english language to improve my knowledge about it and…
 tags:
-  - Personal
+- personal
 cover: "/assets/images/covers/roger.jpg"
 ---

 Ok, I bought a new domain name; my domain name, so I think it's right to make a new blog.
 From now I will post using only the english language to improve my knowledge about it and to share my thoughts to everyone.